 Multi-component liquid-liquid equilibria cannot be reliably predicted from binary interaction parameters fitted to binary data only.
 In general, regression of binary parameters from multi-component data will be necessary.
-See the User Guide for details.
+See Regressing Property Data in the help for details.

-The ability of activity coefficient models in describing experimental liquidliquid equilibria differs.
+The ability of activity coefficient models in describing experimental liquid-liquid equilibria differs.
 The Wilson model cannot describe liquid-liquid separation at all; UNIQUAC, UNIFAC and NRTL are suitable.
 For details, see Activity Coefficient Models.
 Activity coefficient models sometimes show anomalous behavior in the metastable and unstable composition region.
 Phase equilibrium calculation using the equality of fugacities of all components in all phases (as in equations 31 and 32), can lead to unstable solutions.
 Instead, phase equilibrium calculation using the minimization of Gibbs energy always yields stable solutions.